stan-dev/projpred/README.md

 An R package to perform projection predictive variable selection for generalized linear models fitted with [rstanarm][].

-The package uses forward search as a search heuristic, that is, starting from a submodel model with only intercept, and adds variables one at a time, each time choosing the variable that decreases the KL-divergence to the full model the most.
+The package uses forward search as a search heuristic, that is, starting from the empty submodel model, adds variables one at a time, each time choosing the variable that decreases the KL-divergence to the full model the most.

 Currently, supported models include gaussian with identity link function, binomial with probit and logit link functions and poisson with log link function.